swiftlang/swift-evolution/proposals/NNNN-no-implicit-copy-bindings.md

 ### Non-transitivity

 One key property of the `@noImplicitCopy` annotation is that it is *non-transitive*.
-Only the binding with the attribute is restricted, but its value can be moved into other bindings, or passed in an argument to other functions, and those other bindings are not affected by the constraint.
+The binding with the attribute is restricted from being copied, but its value can be moved into other bindings, or passed in an argument to other functions, and those other bindings are not affected by the constraint.

 ```swift
 // This is fine, `value` is implicitly copyable